serverless/serverless/docs/providers/aws/guide/credentials.md

 13. You will then be prompted to deploy.
 Say “Y” to deploy your first Serverless Framework service.

 Note: If you already had AWS credentials on your local machine, the Serverless Framework may have skipped all steps and prompted to do a deployment using those credentials instead of prompting to create a Provider.
 However, if you just create a provider in your Dashboard account, run “serverless login” and then “serverless deploy” it will use the Dashboard Provider instead.

-### AWS Access Key and Secret

-The alternative to using the AWS IAM Role provider is to rather use an access key and secret generated in AWS IAM.
-These are generally considered insecure since if anyone gained access to those credentials, they have access to your AWS account.

-However, if you must use an access key and secret pair, these can be added as a provider in Serverless Dashboard by choosing the “Access/Secret Keys” tab and inserting the credentials to be used.

 ## Production Configuration